 - Replacing and upgrading energy efficient doors

-How will the Green Homes Grant scheme operate?
+How to apply for the Green Homes Grant

-At some point in August, homeowners in England will be able to access advice on improving their home’s energy efficiency from the Simple Energy Advice service, which will suggest which home improvements the Green Home Grant could fund for their property.
+Homeowners in England can now access advice on improving their home’s energy efficiency from the Simple Energy Advice service, which will suggest which home improvements the Green Home Grant could fund for their property.

 Who can carry out the work?